Ale-Deto04/SDN-Based_Honeypot/README.md

 cd SDN-based_honeypot/
 ```

-2. Launch the `build.sh` script in order to build the Docker images deployed in the lab.
-It automatically downloads dependencies and import HTTP service scripts within the container
+2. Run the build.sh script to build the Docker images used in the lab.
+The script automatically downloads all required dependencies and installs the HTTP service scripts inside the containers.
 ```bash
 ./build.sh
 ```